darrenaddy/1/content/Machine/xpl_panel_lift/index.md

 ### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Triad’s XPL Panel Lift family comes in a variety of sizes and weight capacities.
+For use with your overhead crane or fork lift.

+The XPL-1000 can lift panels from 7' to 12' wall heights and has a weight capacity of 1/2 ton.
+The constant sizing feature allows the panel lift to be put into place without pushing and pulling by the operator.
+The ease of one-person operation increases production with less operator fatigue.
+When moving empty, the lift holds its size, always ready for the next panel.

+{{< youtube id="c0MuJgEf8wA" autoplay="true" color="white" yt_start="2" rel="0" >}}

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs

-- Air Requirements: 100 PSI, 2 CFM

-- Size: 36' L x 15'10" W

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}
+- Range: 7' to 12' wide (XPL-1000)

-### Options
+###### Options

 - Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.